NBISweden/urdr/README.md

 docker-compose up node-urdr
 ```

-Finally, you should commit and push your changes in both `package.json` and `package-lock.json` to GitHub.
-During build, the Docker container does not generate a new `package-lock.json` file for installing packages but rather uses the one found in the repo.
+If you only want to update dependencies, follow the same steps but skip adding a new dependency.

 ## Frontend